At Grymes, our exceptional faculty and staff are the lifeblood of our community. Click to read more about our incredible team of professionals:

 M.S.W., University of Southern California

-Melanie worked at Westridge School for Girls in Pasadena, Califormia where she taught middle and upper school Spanish and math.
+Prior to Grymes, Melanie worked at Westridge School for Girls in Pasadena, California where she taught middle and upper school Spanish and math.
 She also coached middle school tennis, basketball, and softball.
 Melanie assisted with the community service program and organized and assisted with class trips to the Navajo Indian Reservation, Washington, D.C. and San Francisco.
 Before coming to Grymes, she taught lower school Spanish at St. Luke’s Lutheran School in Culpeper.
 Since coming to Grymes, Melanie has taught lower school Spanish and Upper School Math.

-Melanie lives at Woodberry Forest with her husband, Andrew and two sons, Tommy ‘17 and Robbie ‘19, both of whom are Grymes students.
+Melanie lives at Woodberry Forest with her husband, Andrew and two sons, Tommy ‘17 and Robbie ‘19, both of whom are Grymes graduates.
 Melanie enjoys traveling to Spain in the summers with her family.

 B.A., James Madison University